 Therefore they grow at a much slower rate compared to a beginner.

 Newbie gains are the primary reason why skinny guys often find it easier to gain muscle!
+If you’re a bigginner struggling to gain weight, here are the most common reasons why.

 When It Can Be Harder For Skinny Guys To Gain Muscle